X

 Experiment

 Finding the right hobby might take some experimentation.
 Begin with short-term commitments like workshops or introductory classes.
 And remember, it’s normal to feel a bit rusty or out of your comfort zone when trying something new.
+Give yourself time and patience with your chosen hobby.
+You can also seek advice, insight and tips from others who share the same interests.

 Benefits of Having a Hobby